Northern Lights

 EDUCATION

-Students can earn a BA with a major in Danish, Finnish, Norwegian, and Swedish or Scandinavian Area Studies.
-Graduate students can earn an MA degree in Scandinavian Languages and Literature or Scandinavian Area Studies.
-A PhD is available with an emphasis in languages and literature.
+Students may earn a BA with a major in Danish, Finnish, Norwegian, and Swedish or Scandinavian Area Studies.
+Graduate students may earn an MA degree in Scandinavian Languages and Literature or Scandinavian Area Studies.
+A PhD is available with an emphasis in Scandinavian languages and literature.
 The Baltic Studies program offers courses in the languages and cultures of Estonia, Latvia, and Lithuania.
 Average class sizes within the department are relatively small and students have easy access to the faculty.

 Study abroad programs are offered in the Scandinavian and Baltic countries for full-year, one-quarter, or September-only terms.
-Special study abroad courses are also occasionally offered.
+Faculty-led UW study abroad courses are also occasionally offered.

 Graduates from the department have gone on to successful careers in a wide range of occupations, including teaching, government service, business, and industry.
 Information about past alumni can be found at https://scandinavian.washington.edu/alumni-profiles.